 Several studies (IUCN 2004, Magin 2005) identified the Eurasian temperate deserts as nature regions of global importance.
 According to Magin, the temperate deserts have unique ecological qualities, support numerous endemic species and, particulary the sand deserts, support great biodiversity.
 Central Asian desert ecosystems are part of WWF Global 200 priority ecoregions, the global “hotspots” with the highest demand for common conservation efforts.
-The status of temperate deserts of Central Asia is classified by the WWF as “critical/endangered”.
-Olson & Dinerstein (1998) also assess the temperate deserts ecosystems as “critically endangered”.
+Olson & Dinerstein (1998) assess the temperate deserts ecosystems as “critical or endangered”.

 Despite their importance temperate deserts are clearly under-represented in the regional and global network of protected areas (Dinerstein et al. 2017).
 The few existing protected areas with a relevant protection status are either too small, too fragmented or without adequate, appropriate management concepts and the therewith associated capacities.
 According to the UNDP (2015), often, for example in Uzbekistan, the area of desert nature reserves is “insufficient for a normal support of species breeding and communities inhabiting these habitats”.